shaloo/docs.arcana/docs/deploy/migrate-testnet-mainnet.md

 ## Prerequisites

-* Apps must be registered via the {{config.extra.arcana.dashboard_name}}.
+* Apps must be registered.
 A default Testnet [[concept-config-profile|configuration profile]] is assigned to each registered app.
-You cannot register an app directly for Mainnet use.
+There is no default Mainnet configuration profile.

-## Step 1: Create Mainnet Profile
+## 1. Create Mainnet Profile

 Visit the 'Manage Apps' page on the {{config.extra.arcana.dashboard_name}}.
 Each app is associated with a Testnet profile by default, and the 'Mainnet' configuration is disabled.
 Click the registered app card to view the Testnet configuration settings home page for the app.